3. Employment & Entrepreneurship

 Lower youth employment is related to not only the disadvantaged position of this group in the labour market but also to its low economic activity in comparison to the rest of the society.
 The most prominent issues can be found among young people without primary education, NEETs and further with lower-educated graduates.
 Graduates from universities are affected to a much lesser extent.
 The economic crisis impacted youth unemployment by increasing it primarily in the youngest part of the generation.
 Since 2012/2013 however, the trend is declining, and the total and even youth unemployment are among the lowest in the EU in the last years.

-The causes of the problem are considered to be:
+The causes of the problem were even earlier considered to be:

 - Lack of career guidance and advice on the selection of a profession concerning pupils and students in schools